nosarthur/nosarthur.github.io/_posts/2020-08-09-karabina-goku.md

 `abc|` | go to beginning of line | `<esc> + I` | `home`
 `{abc|}` | move cursor to the right of `}` | `<esc> + A` | `right_arrow`

-Sure I can use the single keys, but they are far away.
+You can see it's more key presses using the escaping approach.
-My `escape` key is at `capslock` by the way.
+On the other hand, these single keys are located far away.

 The ideal solution is to define another keyboard layer with these useful keys mapped at some easily accessible locations.